France calls for report on tax-dodging by multinationals

 The firm, which employs 1,000 people in its 26 Virgin-branded stores in France, including the flagship operation on the Champs-Elysees in Paris, met staff representatives earlier this week ahead of filing for insolvency.

-Virgin Megastore France is owned by private equity firm Butler Capital Partners which bought a majority stake in 2007 from French media-to-aerospace group Lagardere, which itself bought the chain from founder Richard Branson in 2001.
+Virgin Megastore France is owned by private equity firm Butler Capital Partners which bought a majority stake in 2007 from French media-to-aerospace group Lagardere (LAGA.PA), which itself bought the chain from founder Richard Branson in 2001.

-“The government will be totally mobilised to help find a future buyer,” Filippetti said.
+“The government will be totally mobilized to help find a future buyer,” Filippetti said.